kryptokrauts/kk-website/src/data/log/2019-11-04-first-claim-ever-of-an-aens-name.md

 ## Where will the nameFee go?
 The `nameFee` of all claimed names will be collected and locked in the account *ak_11111111111111111111111111111111273Yts*.

+**UPDATE**
+We finally managed to claim and own our name and successfully performed an update transaction to set a pointer to our account.
+If you like the story send us some tips to **kryptokrauts.chain** =)

 ## Support us
 Do you like our work?
 We would be happy about a small donation:
 - æternity: